-The Horowitz Law Firm can provide you with legal counsel and a defense if your commercial building or your leased business premises is involved in an eminent domain proceeding or lawsuit.
+The Horowitz Law Firm PC can provide you with legal counsel and a defense if your commercial building or your leased business premises is involved in an eminent domain proceeding or lawsuit.
 We assist commercial property owners, tenants and lessees throughout California faced with potential losses resulting from the condemnation of a commercial property or business.

 We have experience representing business clients facing eminent domain proceedings at all stages of the lawsuit process.
 Our services include helping to obtain fair market value for the property being condemned as well as seeking additional remedies available to businesses under the eminent domain laws, such as loss of business goodwill.

 Just Compensation For Business Loss Of Goodwill

 Location can sometimes determine the success of a business.
 While some businesses don’t need a retail location to thrive, certain businesses depend on the specific location of their brick-and-mortar venue.